rage311/perloku/README.md

 ## Step 2

-Create a Makefile.PL with your dependencies:
+Create a Makefile.PL with your dependencies (or `mojo generate makefile`):

 ```perl
 use strict;